bytebunny/develop_env/report.md

 Static memory persists throughout the entire life of the program, and is usually used to store things like global variables, or variables created with the _static_ clause.

-### Testing
+### Testing stack allocation
-The program failed when the size of the array was set to 10e6.
+The program failed when the size of the array was set to 10e6, reporting a segmenation fault.
 The storage size for `int` is 4 bytes.
 This results in 4 * 10e6 / 1024 / 1024 ~= 38 MB.
 Running `ulimit -s` returns 8192 KB ~= 8 MB, which is smaller than the requested amout of memory for allocation.

+### Testing heap allocation
+The program does not longer fail for the size that triggered the segmentation fault.